During fiscal year 2020, the Blowitz-Ridgeway Foundation

 Heartland Health Centers $10,000

-Services include primary care, dental, maternal health, geriatric services,
+provides comprehensive primary care, dental, mental health,

 Illinois Association of Free & Charitable Clinics $10,000